merely-useful/r-rse/r-rse/course-design.md

         - Group work/project creating an R package based on a set of (given?) problems
         - Formative assessments like coding with immediate feedback on correct/incorrect (via learnr package?
 Esp with new update to RStudio in version 1.3)
+          - Comment from cwickham: This would be awesome!
+But, writing correctness tests is time consuming...
         - Reading assignments?
+          - Comment from cwickham: If I think about how I might teach this, I see reading assignments as pre-lecture activities that might motivate the content of the class.
+In that case, I'm hoping I might be able to assign parts of this book ;)

 - **Assessment and feedback activities**:
     - Deadlines for milestones to acheive for project, with instructor feedback on progress
     - Out-of-class formative assessments based on maybe learnr tutorials?
     - After completing in-class exercises, go over them as class?
     - Peer review activities?
 E.g. exercises that have a rubric that go with them that can be used to guide peer review.
+      - From cwickham: In a university setting, what might a TA be able to add here?
+I.e. assuming you have TA help, how can you use their time to the biggest benefit of learners?

 - Key resources to use for this:
   - R packages: usethis, devtools, drake?, pkgdown, testthat, styler, rmarkdown